ZaneH/kg/content/mev/mev-garden.md

 ## Motivation

 I stumbled on [this tweet](https://twitter.com/BadPie1/status/1693684478638440525?s=20) that made ~80ETH from sniping shares on a new platform called friend.tech.
 Someone in the comments made another ~100ETH.
-This may not be classified as MEV, but it is the same idea in some respects.
+This may not be classified as MEV, but it is the same idea in many respects.

 Because this was a new platform that was gaining a lot of attention, the motivated searchers were able to find new opportunities and act on them.
 In hindsight, it was a very simple opportunity that was ripe for the taking.